 An important question that arises given the evidence so far is, do foreign or domestic banks transmit a larger portion of an identical financial shock.
 Table 10 reports the estimates from the differencein-differences regression where we compare the transmission of financial distress by domestic and foreign banks, that is, equation (3).
 Tellingly, whenever significant, the interaction effect implies that foreign banks react to the same shock to balance sheets by shrinking their portfolio more than domestic banks.
 This is observed in the case of shocks to Tier 1 capital and to equity capital.
-The one exception is gains on financial assets, where we find weak evidence to the opposite effect.
-The positive sign on the coefficient implies that for the same level of bank distress so defined, firms in localities dominated by foreign banks face a lower probability of being credit constrained.
-This one result implies that domestic banks indeed shrink their loan portfolios more than foreign owned banks in response to asset losses.
-However, it is only significant in one case, and only at the 10% level.
-Consequently, we can conclude with a fair degree of statistical certainty that foreign banks transmit more of an identical financial shock than domestic banks.
+In the case of equity capital, we observe the effect both in the 2008 and in the pooled samples, while in the case of Tier 1 capital ratios the effect is observed only in the 2008 sub-sample.
+Consequently, we can conclude with a fair degree of statistical certainty that foreign banks transmit more of an identical financial shock to their capital than domestic banks.